Walter Noble Burns: Life

 Burns was born on October 24, 1866, in Lebanon, Kentucky.
 He was the son of Thomas E. Burns (1837–1908), a colonel in the Union Army during the American Civil War.
 Walter's mother, Mary Crisella Noble (1847–1871), died when he was four years old.
 He and his father, Thomas E. Burns, were recorded as resident with his mother's parents, Lorenzo H. Noble (1819–1899) and Alice Ann Noble (1823–1899), during the 1870 and 1880 Federal Censuses in Marion County, Kentucky.
 Noble was an attorney from Maine, who had migrated to Kentucky, and became a prominent attorney & judge.

 His father has financial problems and was unable to send Walter to college.
 Burns worked as a newspaper reporter for the Louisville Post from 1887 to 1890.
 He moved west to San Francisco in 1890 and spent a year working on a whaling ship.
 While living in California, he became a reporter for several eastern newspapers.
-In 1898 he served with the lst Kentucky Infantry during the Spanish American War.
+In 1898 he served with the 1st Kentucky Infantry during the Spanish American War.
 Settling in Chicago in 1900, Burns resumed his journalism career, becoming a prominent literary critic and crime reporter.
-He married Rose Marie Hoke on 10 November 1902.
+He married Rose Marie Hoke on November 10, 1902.

 In 1900, he moved to Chicago, Illinois, and resumed his career as a journalist, literary critic, and crime reporter.
 After World War I, Burns retired as a reporter and began researching and writing about Western American legends.
-In 1927, he was diagnosed with cancer and died of the disease in 1932.
+In 1927, he was diagnosed with cancer, and died of the disease in 1932.
+He was buried at Memorial Park Cemetery in Skokie.

 Books

 Burns' first book, A Year with a Whaler, was published in 1913.
 It described his experiences working on a whaleboat.
 Subsequent books were The Saga of Billy the Kid (1926); Tombstone: An Iliad of the West (1927); The One-way Ride: The Red Trail of Chicago Gangland from Prohibition to Jake Lingle (1931); and The Robin Hood of El Dorado: The Saga of Joaquin Murrieta, Famous Outlaw of California's Age of Gold (1932).

-The Saga of Billy the Kid (1926).
-Burns was inspired to write the book when he met a friend of Pat Garrett's while reporting on the Pershing Expedition to capture Pancho Villa in Mexico in 1916–1917.
+Burns was inspired to write The Saga of Billy the Kid (1926) when he met a friend of Pat Garrett's while reporting on the Pershing Expedition to capture Pancho Villa in Mexico in 1916–1917.
 In 1923, he journeyed to New Mexico for three months to interview survivors from the Lincoln County War in which Billy the Kid was a participant.
 Paulita Maxwell, reputedly Billy's lover, was one of his informants.
 Another was Susan McSween, widow of Alexander McSween who employed Billy during the war.
 Burns also spent many hours reading old newspaper accounts and examining records in county courthouses.

 At the time Burns wrote the book, Billy the Kid had faded from American consciousness.
 In 1925, Western author Harvey Fergusson had inquired, "Who remembers Billy the Kid?"
 Burns' book brought Billy, the outlaw and gunfighter, back into an enduring fame.
 One scholar counted fifty-two movies featuring Billy the Kid between 1911 and 1999.